10 Silent Symptoms of Type 2 Diabetes You Might Be Missing

 Your cuts and scrapes heal more slowly

-The immune system and the processes that help the body heal don’t work so well when your sugar levels are high, explains Dr. Cypess.
+Slow healing could be an early sign of diabetes.
+The immune system and the processes that help the body heal don’t work well when your sugar levels are high, explains Dr. Cypess.
 “The immune system has many components, and nearly all of them don’t work as well in the setting of hyperglycemia [high blood glucose],” he says.
 “For example, there is reduced blood flow, changes in [the acidity of blood] that hurt the immune cells, and nerve damage leading to injuries and infections.”

 Your feet tingle